opentox/loael-paper/loael.md

 abstract: |
   This study compares the accuracy of (Q)SAR/read-across predictions with the experimental variability of chronic LOAEL values from *in vivo* experiments.
-  We could demonstrate that predictions of the `lazar` lazar algrorithm within the applicability domain of the training data have the same variability as the experimental training data.
+  We could demonstrate that predictions of the `lazar` algrorithm within the applicability domain of the training data have the same variability as the experimental training data.
 Predictions with a lower similarity threshold (i.e. a larger distance from the applicability domain) are also significantly